 For information about the garden waste (brown bin) collections through the winter go to our "Bins and Bags" section.

-Waste Collection Arrangements for November and December 2018 and January to March 2019
+Waste Collection Arrangements for November to March 2019

 Calendar for North Zone which includes Breadsall, Cotmanhay, Dale Abbey, Kirk Hallam, Ilkeston, Little Eaton, Morley, Ockbrook, Stanley, Stanley Common, Stanton by Dale and West Hallam